Slashdot

 You got too many alternative facts mixed up in that statement.
 Just focus on one.
 No need to do three at a time.

 Thank you President Trump!
-(Score:2, Insightful)
+(Score:4, Funny)

+President Trump is a truly worthy successor to Lincoln and Reagan.
+Keep up the good work, sir!

+Be careful, saying anything positive about the Trumpster around here is a good way to lose a lot of karma around here.

 Re: (Score:2)